dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 [!code-cshtml[](environments/sample-snapshot/EnvironmentsSample/Pages/About.cshtml)]

-The [About page](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/environments/3.1sample/EnvironmentsSample/Pages/About.cshtml) from the [sample code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/environments/3.1sample) displays the value of `IWebHostEnvironment.EnvironmentName`.
+The [About page](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/environments/3.1sample/EnvironmentsSample/Pages/About.cshtml) from the [sample code](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/environments/3.1sample) includes the preceding markup and displays the value of `IWebHostEnvironment.EnvironmentName`.

-On Windows and macOS, environment variables and values aren't case sensitive.
-Linux environment variables and values are **case sensitive** by default.
+On Windows and macOS, environment variables and values aren't case-sensitive.
+Linux environment variables and values are **case-sensitive** by default.

 ### Create EnvironmentsSample